remixer-dec/llama-mps/README.md

-# LLaMa MPS fork
+# LLaMa MPS fork (llama-adapter branch)

 This is a fork of https://github.com/markasoftware/llama-cpu which is a fork of https://github.com/facebookresearch/llama.
 The goal of this fork is to use GPU acceleration on Apple M1/M2 devices.
+This branch provides support for [LLaMA-Adapter](https://github.com/ZrrSkywalker/LLaMA-Adapter)

 Please check the original repos for installation instructions.
-After you're done, run this `torchrun example.py --ckpt_dir ../7B  --tokenizer_path ../tokenizer.model --max_batch_size=1` with correct paths to the models.
+After you're done, run this `torchrun example.py --ckpt_dir ../7B  --tokenizer_path ../tokenizer.model --max_batch_size=1 --adapter_path ../llama_adapter_len10_layer30_release.pth` with correct paths to the models.
 You might need to set up env. variable PYTORCH_ENABLE_MPS_FALLBACK=1

 This fork is experimental, currently at the stage which allows to run a full non-quantized model with MPS.